steadramon/ESPGeiger/docs/outputs/webapi.md

 the same alert every day.
 Routine Poisson noise is absorbed by a slack term; sustained or large excursions accumulate across consecutive 15-minute buckets and open an event when they cross the configured threshold.
+The accumulator is normalised by each station's own σ so a 2σ excursion sustained for an hour reads the same on a 10 cpm tube and a 1000 cpm tube — same operational severity, same alert level.
-The same accumulator handles spikes, persistent drops, and slow drift under one principled algorithm.
+The same algorithm handles spikes, persistent drops, and slow drift.
 Refresh cadence is 10 minutes server-side.

-**Cluster pins** use a weighted vote: `Warning` children weigh 4, `Elevated` weigh 2, others weigh 1.
-A single `Warning` child tints clusters up to ~4 members red; a single `Elevated` tints clusters up to ~2 members amber.
+**Cluster pins** use a weighted vote with geometric weights:
+`Critical` weighs 16, `Danger` 8, `Warning` 4, `Elevated` 2, others 1.
+A single `Critical` child decisively tints clusters up to ~16 members dark red; a single `Warning` tints up to ~4 members orange.
 Larger clusters need the alert state to dominate by weighted total. `Silent` and `New` never apply a tint, so dead tubes don't colour the neighbourhood.

 ## Events timeline

-The map's red pin is coarse: anything past `Warning` paints red.
-The station detail page's **Events** panel breaks the same band down
-further:
+The map and the station detail page both use the same five severity bands.
+The **Events** panel on the station page additionally shows direction (↑/↓), duration, and peak departure score:

 | Badge | Meaning |
 |---|---|